Skip to content

 Can I vape on the plane?

-No. Vaping is strictly prohibited on all commercial flights.
-Using or even charging a vape onboard can result in fines, confiscation, or legal action.
+No. Vaping is strictly prohibited on all commercial flights, including toilets.
+Using or charging a vape onboard can lead to fines or confiscation.

 What happens if I put my vape in checked luggage?